irfan-f/IntroSoftwareEngineering/README.md

    author, contact address, and a brief description of what the software does.

 - Test your program locally; revise and re-test as needed.
 (How long can it take, really?)

 - Commit your changes.
-You will need to use "git add" on your files hello.py and README.md, but *not* on credentials.py, because that file does not belong on bitbucket.
+You will need to use "git add" on your files hello.py and README.md, but *not* on credentials.ini, because that file does not belong on bitbucket.
 (In later projects it will contain confidential information, like access keys and passwords for web services.)
 Your changes must be "pushed" to your public repository